 The seemingly simple act of overeating is actually quite a complex behavior.
 Its resolution requires a comprehensive, multidimensional approach.
 When we eat in the absence of physical hunger cues, regularly consume unhealthy comfort foods or eat when we are already full,something is out of balance somewhere.

 You may find it easier to learn and implement the skills, principles and practices when led by a recovered emotional eater and expert mentor.
-I have been running The 12 Week Program for twenty plus years.
+I have been running The 12 Week Program for twenty-six plus years.
 And the support and collective wisdom of the group and group process can be profoundly transformative.
-In addition, there are topics covered and homework assignments given in the program that are not included in the book.
+In addition, there are topics covered and homework assignments given in the program that are not included in the books.

 What if I don’t have much weight to lose but think I’m an emotional eater?
 Would the Program still be right for me?